Wan7iku/Wan7iku/README.md

 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me wanjiku7101@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love the rain,the moon, venus,jupiter and orion.
+- ⚡ Fun fact: I love the rain,the moon, Venus,Jupiter and Orion.
 -

 <!---